 You may have heard that the ketogenic diet causes unpleasant vaginal odor.
-It’s called “keto crotch,” and rumors of it are all over the Internet lately.
+It’s called “keto crotch,” and the rumors about this unseemly condition abound.

 Understandably, many women have grown worried about this potential side effect of the keto diet.
 A low-carb diet might be great for weight loss, but if it does that?
 No thanks.

-Stories of keto crotch seem to have originated on Reddit, and have since spread to magazines, blogs, and other women’s news outlets.
-Can you say… clickbait?
+Stories of keto crotch seem to have originated on Reddit, and have since spread to magazines like Women’s Health, blogs, and other news outlets.
+Can you say clickbait?

 Unsurprisingly, the bulk of these keto crotch articles are light on science.
-The fact is, there simply isn’t any research (clinical or theoretical) on how a ketogenic diet might affect vaginal odor.
+The fact is, there simply isn’t any research (clinical or theoretical) as to how entering ketosis might affect vaginal odor.

-In the meantime, there is research on the vaginal microbiome, vaginal pH, and other factors that could, potentially, affect vaginal odor.
-This research offers insight into the causes of especially bad (and chronic) vaginal odor, but it’s far from conclusive.
+In the meantime, there is research on the vaginal microbiome, vaginal pH, and other factors that could affect vaginal odor.
+This research offers insight into the causes of especially bad (and chronic) odor in the vaginal area, but it’s far from conclusive.

 Still, the science will help you separate facts and legitimate health concerns from common scare tactics and clickbait.